linkedin/rest.li/guide_restli_server.md

 }
 ```

-For details on how to make requests to sub-resources from a client, see
+For details on how to make requests to sub-resources from a client, see [Calling Sub-resources](/rest.li/user_guide/restli_client#calling-sub-resources)
-<a href="#wiki-calling-sub-resources">Calling Sub-resources</a>

 #### @RestLiCollection with Complex Key